Jcavazosg/Machine-Learning-Project/README.md

 ![notebook](notebook.png)

 Next we cloned the TensorFlow model repo and installed the Object Detection API.
 Running it required configuring the pipeline for the photos to be trained.

+***

+Because of the difficulty in getting this model trained, we researched facial recognition models to see if they might be more effective in locating Waldo.
+The ones we tested turned out not to be able to recognize the drawings as faces.
+However, they were very good at recognizing human faces in real time.
+For each of our classmates, we downloaded one photo from Slack or LinkedIn.
+With this single photo for training and some quick labeling, we made a surprisingly accurate model!